dsj-brown/run_analysis/CodeBook.md

 ## Data transformations

-The data contained in the data frame **dTotals**, as produced by the **run_analysis()** function, has been combined, merged, grouped and summarised, but no data cleansing has been necessary due to the high quality raw data.
+The data contained in the data frame **dTotals**, as produced by the **run_analysis()** function, has been combined, merged, grouped and summarised, but no data cleansing has been necessary due to the high quality of the raw data.

 The README.md file explains the steps taken to transform the raw data.

 ## Data report overview
 The dataset examined has the following dimensions:

 Feature                 |  Result
 ----------------------- | -------